stav/clipy/README.md

 The previous version of *Clipy* used the command line heavily and that code is still available in the `shell` branch.

+Evenually the async downloading work should be wrapped up nicely in a Python module that the Clipy client just imports and calls.

 ## Requirements

 ### Server